MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-intellij/managing-redis-caches-using-azure-explorer.md

 The following steps walk you through the steps to create a Redis cache using the Azure Explorer.

-1. Sign in to your Azure account by using the steps in [Sign In Instructions for the Azure Toolkit for IntelliJ].
+1. Sign in to your Azure account by using the steps in [Sign-in instructions for the Azure Toolkit for IntelliJ].

 1. In the **Azure Explorer** tool window, expand the **Azure** node, right-click **Redis Caches**, and then click **Create**.